Powerlearnproject/se-assignment-2-introduction-to-software-engineering-audreymateke/README.md

 By following these practices, software engineers can help ensure that their work aligns with ethical standards and promotes trust, fairness, and integrity in software development.

+SOURCES:
+-chat gpt was used for assistennce
+-the Association for Computing Machinery (ACM) -Institute of Electrical and Electronics Engineers (IEEE)

 Submission Guidelines: